-- Tips, RNase-free and low-binding (aerosol barrier recommended) - 1.5mL tubes, RNase-free and low-binding recommended - 0.2mL thin-walled PCR tubes or 96-well plates with caps or sealing film
+- Tips, low-binding (aerosol barrier recommended) - 1.5mL tubes, low-binding recommended - 0.2mL thin-walled PCR tubes or 96-well plates with caps or sealing film

 5. Guidelines

 Next-Generation Sequencing (NGS) is a highly sensitive technique that generates millions of data points.
 The quality of your input material can be translated to the final quality of your libraries at the end of this protocol, and in turn, the sequencing data.
 Use common sense laboratory precautions to minimize introducing contamination to your samples and follow procedures as written to ensure good yields.